Ahhh, food throwing. It’s like the ultimate test of your patience…can you keep your cool? Can you? Can you?

 The next reason is that they are using food throwing as a way of communicating to us.
 Once again, where babies and very young toddlers who are non verbal, they may struggle with finding ways of letting us know what they are feeling/want.
 It could be that they don’t like the food, are full, are bored, want attention or a number of other things.
 Food throwing is often the solution for them to try and send us a message.

-Finally, the last reason is more usually more applicable for toddlers, but its done out of a fear or retaliation that they are going to forced to eat something.
-This can be a perceived feeling even though they may not actually be being forced to, but generally if there is pressure or negativity happening at the table around them eating something in particular, or eating a certain amount of a food, this be a trigger for them to avoid the situation.
+Finally, the last reason is more usually more applicable for toddlers, but it’s done out of a fear or retaliation that they’re going to be forced to eat something.
+This can be a perceived feeling even though they may not actually be being forced to, but generally, if there’s pressure or negativity happening at the table around them eating something in particular (or eating a certain amount of a food), this can be a trigger.
+So they’ll act up by throwing food.

 So now that we know the top reasons why they throw food, let’s get into some expert strategies and tips to help manage and overcome this phase.